-A trip to Rhodes allowed me the opportunity to visit a very busy shelter caring for 200 dogs.
+A stint in Rhodes allowed me the opportunity to visit and help out at a very busy shelter caring for 200 dogs.

-The majority of these cross-breed mixes had been brought to the site by people who could no longer care for them or had been purposely removed from the streets.
+Most of the mixed breeds had been brought to the site by people who could no longer care for them.
+Officials had purposely removed the rest from the streets.

 Not so on this visit.

-I was told by a local vet that the volume of traffic and tourists mean that the practice of capture, neuter, tag and release is no longer acceptable.
-Instead, the dogs are held at the shelter or in foster homes until suitable homes can be found.
+Instead, the dogs are held at the shelter or in foster homes until rescues can find suitable homes.
 Neutering and chipping are done before adoption, as is an interview.

-A contract is signed allowing shelter staff to visit or call on the dog at any time in the future to check on its welfare.
-The majority of dogs at the shelter, however, find themselves living abroad.
+A contract permits shelter staff to visit the dog at any time in the future to check on its welfare.
+However, the majority of dogs find themselves living abroad.